MicrosoftDocs/win32/desktop-src/Debug/dbghelp-enumerations.md

 ---
-Description: The following are the DbgHelp enumeration types. ms.assetid: e6c5a398-56e9-48ea-92dd-e60a8c5f33a7
+description: The following are the DbgHelp enumeration types. ms.assetid: e6c5a398-56e9-48ea-92dd-e60a8c5f33a7
 title: DbgHelp Enumerations
 ms.topic: article